donut-party/system/README.md

 Component instances are added to the signal handler's argument under the `::ds/instance` key.
-When you apply the `::ds/start` signal to a `Stack` component, it creates a new atom, and when you `::ds/stop` it the atom is passed in under `::ds/instance` key.
+When you apply the `::ds/start` signal to a `Stack` component, it creates a new atom, and when you apply the `::ds/stop` handler the atom is passed in under `::ds/instance` key.
 In the example above, the `::ds/stop` signal handler destructures this:

 ``` clojure
 (fn [{:keys [::ds/instance]}] (reset! instance []))